CLAIRE-Labo/python-ml-research-template/installation/osx-arm64/README.md

    Commit so that you can get back to this file to edit it manually.
 2. Create the environment following the user [instructions to create the environment](#instructions-to-create-the-environment) below.
+   As we want the documentation in that section to be readily usable by you when you initiate the project and any subsequent user (including future you), the steps may feel slightly redundant now as you will have to re-clone the repository so that it matches the project directory structure.
+   (Note that moving files inside an existing clone with `mv *` does not move dotfiles.)
 3. Get familiar with running the environment following the user instructions to run the environment.
 4. If everything works fine, (we suggest trying to import your dependencies and running simple scripts), then pin the dependencies you just got following the [freeze the environment](#freeze-the-environment) section.